ajssmith/skupper-example-redis/README.md

 The redis primary server is located in `north`, but the redis replica services in `west` and `east` can "see" it as if it were local.
-Redis replicat operations take place by service name and Skupper forwards the requests to the namespace where the corresponding server is running and routes the response back appropriately.
+Redis replica operations take place by service name and Skupper forwards the requests to the namespace where the corresponding server is running and routes the response back appropriately.

 ## Cleaning up